 As part of your undergraduate degree, you may want or need to take elective courses.
-Some students, even complete a minor (pending scheduling, course credits, and graduation timing).
-There is an extensive range of courses and minors you could take, so you should discuss your options with one of the FSHN Student Services Advisors.
+There is an extensive range of courses you could take, so you should discuss your options with one of the FSHN Student Services Advisors.

 Are there any GPA Requirements for the Dietetics DPD Program?